Skip to Content

 Instructions

-2. Print out the free printable owl template on cardstock.
+2. Print out the free printable owl shapes template on thick cardstock (free template found here).

 10. Allow to dry completely, and handle with care, before transporting them elsewhere or using to decorate with.